 A student's progress is monitored continually throughout the training in HMI's Distance Education program.
-Students may monitor their individual progress each time they login to their online student page.
+Students may monitor their individual progress each time they login to their on-line student page.
+Students must score a minimum of 70% on each quiz to complete each lesson.
 The Advanced Training Course (48 lessons) is designed to be completed within 12 months.
 The maximum time frame to complete the course is 18 months (150% of the course length).

 A student is considered "satisfactory" in their progress when completing an average of one lesson/quiz every 11 days.
-A student failing to complete an average of one lesson every 11 days will be deemed "unsatisfactory" in the Student Progress section of the online student page and put on academic notice.
+A student failing to complete an average of one lesson every 11 days will be deemed "unsatisfactory" in the Student Progress section of the on-line student page and put on academic notice.
 Academic dismissal may result from the following unsatisfactory progress:

-- Exceeding 150% of the program (18 months). - Failure to complete a lesson for 60 days.
+- Three failures of any one quiz (score below 70%). - · Averaged quiz scores falling below 70%. - Exceeding 150% of the program (18 months). - · Failure to complete a lesson for 60 days.